thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

 the same, or better, features with a lot less cruft.
-If you're like me, you'll miss minimal syntax but eventually get over it because TypeScript is a nice language, gets you a lot of what you want, and is familiar enough that your team won't feel like they got to put the brakes on building a product in order to learn the language.
+If you're like me, you'll miss minimal syntax but eventually get over it because TypeScript is a nice language, gets you a lot of what you want, and is familiar enough that your team won't feel like they've got to put the brakes on building a product in order to learn the language.

 You can do pretty well trying to approximate things from those languages in